mlnotes2718/VSCode-dev-container/README.md

 ./docker_build.sh
 ```

-7. Run `docker_run.sh` to run the container when ever it is stopped.
+7. Run `docker_run.sh` to run the container whenever it is stopped.
 You need to rerun the script if you made changes to the file `docker_run.sh`. **DO NOT RUN** this script if you have run it previously.
-You can run this command in the dev folder.
+You can run this command in the `dev` folder.

 ```bash
 ./.devcontainer/docker_run.sh